bcleonard/100daysofguitar/r1-log.md

 # 100 Days Of Exercise - Log

+### Day 14: Monday, January 22, 2018

+**Today's Progress**:  Did 30 minutes on the treadmill.

+**Thoughts**:  Did two 15 minute sessions, one before and one after work.
+I still think its better to do it all before lunch.

 ### Day 13: Sunday, January 21, 2018

 **Today's Progress**:  Did 30 minutes on the treadmill.